01mf02/computers-spaceflight/src/Biblio.md

 candid and very informative.
 Transcribed interviews of David Hoag and Ralph Ragan of MIT were also helpful.
 Astronaut users Vance Brand, Gene Cernan, and John Young gave good insights in their interviews.
-For the Abort Guidance Section, the best source is P. M. Kurten, Apollo Experience Report: Guidance and Control Systems-Lunar Module Abort Guidance System (NASA-TN-D-7990, Johnson Space Center, Houston, TX, July 1975).
+For the Abort Guidance Section, the best source is P. M. Kurten, *Apollo Experience Report: Guidance and Control Systems---Lunar Module Abort Guidance System* (NASA-TN-D-7990, Johnson Space Center, Houston, TX, July 1975).

 ### The Skylab Computer System

 The Skylab chapter is overwhelmingly based on two excellent sources, both produced by IBM Corporation.
-They are the Design and Operational Assessment of Skylab ATMDC/WCIU Flight Hardware and Software (IBM No.
+They are the *Design and Operational Assessment of Skylab ATMDC/WCIU Flight Hardware and Software* (IBM No.
-74W-00103, May 9, 1974) and the Skylab Reactivation Mission (IBM No.
+74W-00103, May 9, 1974) and the *Skylab Reactivation Mission* (IBM No.
 79W-0005, September 12, 1979).
 The Skylab hardware and software
 development was an operation largely local to Huntsville, Alabama, where IBM had a continuing corporate presence since the early 1960s when work